 Break down your big goals into 3-4 sub goals so that you have smaller tasks that don’t seem so overwhelming, and check in every 3 months so you don’t forget about them.

 Sometimes we set goals but forget to actually take the small steps that are necessary to achieve them, then we get to our deadline and feel disappointed.
-The planner I linked above is perfect for giving you a visual map of exactly what you need to do to stay on track.
+The Big Goal Planner is perfect for giving you a visual map of exactly what you need to do to stay on track.

 Visualize the life you want.
 Sit down and picture it vividly in your head.
 Where do you want to be this time next year?
 How do you want to feel?
 Write it down like it already happened.
 This is how you plant the seeds for what you want.